 Stuffed brinjal is a nutrient-rich dish that can complement any meal.

-While brinjal is nutritious, it may cause side effects like allergies, kidney stones, digestive issues, or mood changes such as depression.
-Consult a doctor if symptoms occur.
-Here are a few brinjal side effects:
+While brinjal is nutritious, it may cause side effects such as allergies, kidney stones, digestive issues, or mood changes like depression.
+If any symptoms occur, it is advisable to consult a healthcare provider.

 Brinjal (eggplant) is a versatile vegetable that offers a variety of nutrients and antioxidants, including flavonoids and nasunin.
 While it may support heart health and provide anti-inflammatory benefits, these effects should be viewed in the context of a balanced diet.
 Adding brinjal to your meals can provide essential nutrients and contribute to overall wellness.
 Although often overlooked, its medicinal value is well recognised in traditional and modern systems of health.
 Whether baked, roasted, or sautéed, adding brinjal to your diet is a simple way to enjoy both flavour and wellness in one wholesome package.